 I agree with Valenti's point completely.
 I'm a pretty devoted advocate for better infrastructure for parents, and for realistic images of motherhood.
 One of the best things about working at BlogHer is the bloggers and parents writing their lives, showing motherhood in all its forms.
 It's truth-telling as game-changer; it's important, and it thrills me to be a part of it.

-But I thought this was a post about not wanting children.
+But this was suppposed to be a post about not wanting children.

 I hit menopause at 25 years old.
 It's called premature ovarian failure (and believe me, there's nothing to make a woman feel like a woman like being called an "ovarian failure").